GenesisFR/DS2TroubleshootingGuide/README.md

 ## Play online (OpenSpy)

-If you downloaded Killah's fix after September 2025, you can skip the first 3 steps.
+If you downloaded the BW fix after September 2025, you can skip the first 3 steps.

 1. Download the [latest](https://github.com/anzz1/openspy-client/releases/latest) version of OpenSpy.
 2. Extract `openspy.x86.dll` to [\<path-to-game\>](#glossary).